 We were at the launch preview of Disney’s latest television series The Lion Guard.
 After watching the first two episodes, the organizers held a short quiz whereby the children could win the stuffed toys below for themselves.
 Being the oldest one there and a big fan of The Lion King, I knew my daughter would have no trouble with the answers.
 When the first question was asked, I nudged her to put up her hand to answer.
 She turned to me and whispered, ” Mom, we should let the younger ones try first.
 They have the priority!!”
 That immediately shut me up.

-Now, many of you might say it’s just a stuff toy.
+Now, many of you might say it’s just a stuffed toy.
 What is the big deal?
 You are absolutely right.
-Winning a stuff toy is not a big deal.
+Winning a stuffed toy is not a big deal.
 But losing sight of the bigger picture and forgetting what is more important in life is.

 It continues the tradition of the family and music from Disney’s 1994 award-winning classic, The Lion King.
 The Lion Guard features Simba and Nala’s son, Kion, as he learns how to be the leader of the Lion Guard, a legendary team that protects the Pride Lands.

 The series is designed to communicate positive lessons about teamwork, community, and diversity, as the Lion Guard learn to combine their unique skills to work together in each episode.

 Traditionally, The Lion Guard comprised of the bravest and strongest lions in the Pride Lands.
 However, Kion defies tradition by assembling members of his friends with unique abilities to protect the Pride Lands and uphold the balance within the Circle of Life.